Learning Centers: Strategic Planning, Management and Careful Design

-Like textbooks, whether Learning Centers are useful or not depends on who is using them.
+Like textbooks, Learning Centers prove useful, or not, depending on who uses them.

-If Learning Centers provide opportunities for hands-on, engaged, collaborative, learning activities that target higher-order thinking skills; if the learning activities activate Multiple Intelligences; and if the centers are not too much trouble to create and maintain, then Learning Centers are useful.
+Learning Centers provide opportunities for hands-on, engaged, collaborative…learning activities that target higher-order thinking skills.
+If learning activities activate Multiple Intelligences; and if the centers are not too much trouble to create and maintain, teachers and students reap benefits.

-Learning centers were a fad for a number of years.
-But, whether the work that it takes to setup and maintain these centers pays off in terms of increased learning depends on what activities occur in the centers.
+Learning centers remained a fad for a number of years.
+But, whether the work it takes to setup and maintain these centers pays off (in terms of increased learning) depends on the activities built into each center.

-Business professionals and project managers call this phenomenon "Opportunity Cost," that is, if students are gaining by doing something, then that activity is at the cost of not doing something else.
+Business professionals and project managers call this negative phenomenon “Opportunity Cost;” that is, if students gain by doing something, then that activity comes at the cost of not doing something else.

-If the Learning Center focuses upon a change of pace from ordinary drill and practice so that students can tolerate more drill and practice by stretching and walking around, then the learning outcomes will be whatever enhanced rote activities can produce.
+If the Learning Center focuses upon a change of pace (from ordinary drill and practice); so that students can tolerate more drill and practice (by stretching and walking around), then the learning outcomes become whatever enhanced rote activities produce.

-In order for Learning Centers to pay off, the following needs to occur:
+Learning Centers to pay off, if the following occur: